neunenak/sshfs/README.rst

 Development Status
 ------------------

 SSHFS is shipped by all major Linux distributions and has been in production use across a wide range of systems for many years.
-However, at present SSHFS does not have any active, regular contributors, and there are a number of known issues (see the bugtracker).
-The current maintainer continues to apply pull requests and makes regular releases, but unfortunately has no capacity to do any development beyond addressing high-impact issues.
-When reporting bugs, please understand that unless you are including a pull request or are reporting a critical issue, you will probably not get a response.
+However, at present SSHFS does not have any active, regular contributors, and there are a number of known issues (see the bugtracker associated with https://github.com/libfuse/sshfs ).

+Ongoing development by Greg Shuflin is currently done on the Github repository https://github.com/neunenak/sshfs .
+Users should feel free to report bugs and submit pull requests to that fork of the project.

 How to use